thecraftman/vagrant-commands/README.md

 Download vagrant [here](https://www.vagrantup.com/downloads.html)

-### Below is a list of some Vagrants Commands that vagrant provides to make managing your virmachines much simpler.
+### Below is a list of some Vagrants Commands that vagrant provides to make managing your virtmachines much simpler.